Required: Four units

 AP Literature & Composition 12 (AP)

-Prerequisite: 3.5 GPA in English, faculty recommendation, and English department approval.
+Prerequisite: 3.5 cumulative grade point average, faculty recommendation, and English department approval.

 (AP Literature & Composition 12 satisfies the senior year English requirement.)
 The AP® English Literature and Composition is the exit course of the English department.
 This course strengthens reading, writing and literary analysis skills.
 It also augments a student’s ability to evaluate, judge, analyze and synthesize literature.
 This is accomplished by reading a variety of literature from different countries, periods and genres.
 The course will focus on specific authors, themes, genres and analyses.
 Every author and literary work studied requires various types of critical thinking.
 This course aligns itself with the requirements found in the AP®English course description.
 Strategies towards understanding and taking the Advanced Placement test occur throughout the course.
 A novel is assigned during the summer before the class begins and students are required to have it completed before the first day of class.